-Farm management plans are required for all farms in the Central Plains Water Limited (CPWL) scheme and CPWL advisers will help farmers with the formulation of these plans.
+Farm Environment Plans are required for all farms in the Central Plains Water Limited (CPWL) scheme and certified advisers will help farmers with the development of these plans.
 Included in these plans will be establishing a nutrient management regime for each farm that complies with the nutrient criteria for the Selwyn Waihora Zone.

-The key aims of the farm management plans are:
+The key aims of the Farm Environment Plan are:

 - To minimise the loss of nitrate-nitrogen to soil drainage water and to minimise any loss of sediment, phosphorus or nitrogen to surface waters

 In addition, the Farm Environment Plan will ensure: